To learn more about how to modify your outreach campaigns in Dover, please check out this article.

 • Keep sentences short, simple and concise.
 Emails are read on mobile — think of the scroll test: if they have to scroll more than twice, they’re probably not reading the entire email.
 Get the important information in first.

-• Focus on the you vs. the I or we.
+• Focus on the "you" vs. the "I" or "we".
 The goal of an initial recruiting email is solely to get candidates on the phone.
 You’ll have an opportunity to sell them on the company during the interview process.
 Leave your mission statement to 1-2 sentences and spend the rest of the message focusing on the role.

 • How much impact will they have?